amalaj7/Keras/README.md

 # Keras
-This repository contains notes of various modules from keras.
+This repository contains notes of various modules from Keras.